-Two iconic hotels housed in historic colonial buildings battle head-to-head for the title of the ultimate Singapore afternoon tea venue.
+Two iconic hotels go head-to-head for the title of the ultimate Singapore afternoon tea venue.
 Armed with their best silverware, both put up a glorious, three-tiered contest of finger-food fantasia…but which location emerged triumphant?
 Raffles Hotel or Fullerton Hotel?

-I’m partial to many lady-like pursuits, such as the wonderful British institution of afternoon tea (sometimes referred to inaccurately as “high tea”).
-I am quite happy to while away an afternoon sharing a dessert stand of delicate morsels with close friends while chatting over a flute of bubbles and a warm pot of tea.
-Upon my arrival in the one-time British outpost of Singapore, I immediately earmarked two hotels as favoured future afternoon tea locales: Raffles Hotel and The Fullerton Hotel.
+Upon my arrival in the former British outpost of Singapore, I immediately earmarked two hotels as favoured future afternoon tea locales: Raffles Hotel and The Fullerton Hotel.
 Both are appropriately located in colonial British buildings, although very different in style.
 While accommodation prices are lofty, I chose afternoon tea as an excuse to sit and spend a while in their individual splendours and compare their teatime offerings.

 For more on Singapore, see these posts: